anup-a/mesh-gradient.js/README.md

   useEffect(() => {
     // initialize new gradient
     // @Params
-    // 1. id of canvas elememt
+    // 1. id of canvas element
     // 2. array of colors in hexcode gradient.initGradient("#" + canvasId, COLORS)
     // Mesh Id